Reviewing Richardson Electronics (RELL) and Its Rivals

-Richardson Electronics (NASDAQ: RELL) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Richardson Electronics to related businesses based on the strength of its risk, profitability, earnings, institutional ownership, analyst recommendations, dividends and valuation.
+Richardson Electronics (NASDAQ: RELL) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Richardson Electronics to related businesses based on the strength of its dividends, profitability, valuation, risk, earnings, analyst recommendations and institutional ownership.

-This table compares Richardson Electronics and its rivals gross revenue, earnings per share and valuation.
+This table compares Richardson Electronics and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue